docker/docs/installation/install-production.md

 ## Step 3: Customize named volumes

-This step is optional.

 Docker UCP uses [named volumes](../architecture.md) to persist data.
 If you want to customize the volume drivers and flags of these volumes, you can create the volumes before installing UCP.

 If the volumes don't exist, when installing UCP they are created with the default volume driver and flags.

 ## Step 4: Customize the CA used

-This step is optional.

 The UCP cluster uses TLS to secure all communications.
 Two Certificate Authorities (CA) are used for this: